Alison Field: Career

 Upon completing her ScD, Field joined the faculty at Boston Children's Hospital from 2002 until 2015 while simultaneously working at Harvard Medical School.
 While there, she continued to work on GUTS and found that frequent dieting among children ages 9 to 14 was both ineffective and harmful, as they gained weight long term in the future.
 Later, she found that children in the high normal weight range have an elevated risk of becoming overweight or obese as adults and boys with higher childhood BMI's were at greater risk for hypertension as they grew older.
 In 2008, Field led a study analyzing data of girls and boys between the ages of 9 and 15 from 1996 to 2003 to examine the association between various risk factors and the development of frequent binge eating, and purging.

 As a result of her research into dieting and eating disorders, Field was a part of a working group who revised the eating disorder diagnostic criteria in 2013.
 She came to her conclusions using data from GUTS and the Avon Longitudinal Study of Parents and Children (ALSPAC) to best identify how eating disorders should be classified.
 In 2015, Field joined the faculty at Brown University.
+Fields held many leadership roles, such as chair of the Department of Epidemiology, director of the Center for Epidemiology and Environmental Health, and Associate Dean for Faculty Affairs.
 As a professor of epidemiology and pediatrics, Field led a study finding that children who engage in intense and long hours of activity per week were more likely to be injured.

 Death

-Field died on October 10, 2024, at the age of 58.
+Field died at home in Newton Center, MA on October 10, 2024, at the age of 58.
+She battled with brain cancer for three decades and succumbed to her glioblastoma brain tumor diagnosis.